airflow-helm/charts/charts/airflow/docs/faq/configuration/airflow-version.md

     ## WARNING: even if set to "Always" do not reuse tag names, as containers only pull the latest image when restarting
     pullPolicy: IfNotPresent

+    ## sets first element of `spec.imagePullSecrets` on Pod templates (for access to private container registry)
+    pullSecret: ""
 ```